-Planning the Year-Round Edible Garden - January 11 or January 13
+Planning Your Year-Round Edible Garden - January 11 or January 13

 One of the advantages to living in Southern California is that we can grow delicious and nutritious fruit and vegetables year-round.
 This course will give you the skills and knowledge you need to be on your way to a successful harvest.
-You will learn how to give your garden a healthy start and keep it growing strong all year.
-Bring a notebook or garden planner.
+You will learn how to give your garden a healthy start and keep it growing strong season by season, all year.
+Bring a notebook or garden planner to use during class.
 Class will be held at TMMC Health Education Center.

-Small Space Food Gardens - February 8 or February 10
+Maximizing Your Space - February 8 or February 10

 Pollinators are animals that move pollen from one flower to another so plants can produce fruits and seeds.
 Most pollinators are insects, including bees and butterflies, but some plants are pollinated by birds such as hummingbirds.
 Since June is National Pollinator Month, it is a great time to learn how to choose and grow plants that attract butterflies, birds and bees to increase the pollination in your own neighborhood, and support pollinators as they travel.